 The Land Use Program's charge is to ensure that existing and proposed land developments align with public health and safety and the environment in Humboldt County.
 Every place of human occupancy or dwelling must have an approved means of sewage disposal.
 If a community sewage collection and treatment system is not available, an approved on-site sewage disposal system permitted through this program is the typical alternative.

-Annual Wet Weather Test Period is Open
+Annual Wet Weather Test Period is Extended through Sunday, April 30.

 Local Agency Management Program (LAMP)

 Draft Local Agency Management Program (LAMP) submitted to North Coast Regional Water Quality Control Board (NCRWQCB)

 The Division of Environmental Health invites the public and other agencies to review the draft LAMP submitted to the NCRWQCB on April 25, 2016.
 This draft LAMP was developed with the input of local stakeholders in response to the State Water Resources Control Board’s Onsite Wastewater Treatment Systems Policy.

 The NCRWQCB has one year to review and approve the LAMP.

 The draft LAMP includes, as Appendix 1, the draft Humboldt County Onsite Wastewater Regulations and Technical Manual.
 When approved by the NCRWQCB and the Humboldt County Health Officer, the final version will replace the existing Humboldt County Sewage Disposal Regulations.